Glendale, Kentucky: Railroad

 Once named Walker's Station for Lewis B. Walker's store, when a post office was established on March 2, 1859.
 Lewis B. Walker was the first postmaster.
 It was named Glendale for the new train station, which in turn was possibly named for the hometown of a railroad employee.
 A train depot was built in Glendale along the Louisville and Nashville Railroad tracks in 1864.
 It was remodeled into a "combination station" in 1905 and the old station became a freight room with two waiting rooms for passengers and an agent's office.
 The original depot was torn down in the 1930s.

-The passage of the train is still a familiar sound and site in Glendale.
+The passage of the train is still a familiar sound and sight in Glendale.
 Those who grew up in Glendale can remember the train coming through to pick up and drop off mail.
 As the train passed slowly through town, the person in charge of mail on the train would throw out a large bag of mail for the Glendale postmaster to pick up.
 For outgoing mail, the Glendale postmaster would hang a mailbag known as a "catcher pouch" on a "mail hook", located next to the train tracks, before the train's scheduled arrival.
 The catcher pouch was grabbed by a catcher mechanism (mechanical arm) as the train passed by.
 This was known as "mail on the fly" because the train could deliver and receive mail without stopping.

 Legend has it that Jesse James once robbed the Glendale bank.